johnymontana/local-ai-setup/docs/omarchy.md

    before installing required packages.
 If a kernel, driver, or TTM change needs a reboot, it stops before downloading or loading a model.
 Reboot, return to the checkout, and run `./install.sh` again.
-3. It downloads and verifies the locked Everyday artifacts, installs the pinned agent, and activates the authenticated router.
-It then adds the local command and desktop launchers.
+3. It downloads and verifies the locked Everyday artifacts, activates the authenticated router, installs the pinned agent, and adds the local command and desktop launchers.
 The first model load can take time.
 4. Open a new terminal, run `local-ai status`, then `local-ai smoke everyday`.
    Enter a trusted project and run `local-ai-agent`.